safecass/safecass/README.md

 overall build process with better support for unit-testing.*

-For the time being, the master branch is not fully functional and only a limited set of features is available, but the design documents are always accessible via the [SAFECASS wiki](https://github.com/safecass/safecass/wiki).
+For the time being, the master branch is not fully functional and only a limited set of features is available.
+The design documents are still accessible via the [SAFECASS wiki](https://github.com/safecass/safecass/wiki).

 The first release (Release 0.1.0) is scheduled by the end of October, 2015, and